 Although all dual band wireless routers are different, there are some general guidelines you should follow to set up a 5GHz wireless connection.

 The example below is for a Netgear R6220 (AC1200) Dual Band Router.
-Most routers use a similar method:
+Most routers have similar settings and options:

-- Log in to to your wireless router
+- Log in to your wireless router admin panel

 - Navigate to your wireless settings